Ángel Acevedo: Professional wrestling career

 In late 1982 Acevedo returned to his native Puerto Rico, working for World Wrestling Council (WWC), teaming up with Jerry Morrow as Los Mercenarios ("The Mercenaries").
-On October 3, 1983, the due won the Puerto Rican version of the NWA North American Tag Team Championship in a tournament.
-Less than a month later the due defeated Gino de la Serra and Pierre Martel to win the WWC World Tag Team Championship as well, making the double champions for two months before Gran Apolo and Pierre Martel won the world tag team championship.
+On October 3, 1983, the duo won the Puerto Rican version of the NWA North American Tag Team Championship in a tournament.
+Less than a month later the duo defeated Gino de la Serra and Pierre Martel to win the WWC World Tag Team Championship as well, making the double champions for two months before Gran Apolo and Pierre Martel won the world tag team championship.
 The following month Los Mercenarios lost the North American Tag Team Championship to Mr. Tempest and El Scorpio.
 After their tour of Puerto Rico they returned to Canada where the Cuban Assassin teamed up with Francisco Flores to defeat Mr. Hito and Jim Neidhart to win the Stampede International Tag Team Championship yet again.
 The following month the titles were shifted onto Bruce Hart and Davey Boy Smith.
 In 1985 Acevedo and Sweet Daddy Siki defeated "Bulldog" Bob Brown and the Great Pogo to win the AGPW North American Tag Team Championship, but lost them to Hans Herman and Killer Karl Krupp before Acevedo's summer tour with AGPW ended.

 In 1986 The Cuban Assassin teamed up with Wayne Ferris to form a very successful and hated tag team.
 The two defeated Ben Bassarab and Chris Benoit to win the Stampede Tag team titles, which they later lost to Beniot and Keith Hart.
 In Stampede Avecedo and Gerry Morrow teamed up to become the Cuban Commandos, defeating Badd Company (Brian Pillman and Bruce Hart) for what was Acevedo's sixth run with the titles, followed by a seventh in 1988 that was ended by the British Bulldogs (Davey Boy Smith and the Dynamite Kid).
 Acevedo and Morrow returned to Puerto Rico in 1989 where they defeated Huracán Castillo Jr. and Miguel Pérez Jr. to with the WWC Caribbean Tag Team Championship.

 In early 1990 Jerry Morrow left WWC, forcing the company to give half of the championship Ron Starr instead.
-The due later gave up the championship, but would defeat Chris Youngblood and Mark Youngblood to win them one more time.
+The duo later gave up the championship, but would defeat Chris Youngblood and Mark Youngblood to win them one more time.
 Later on Super Médico I and Super Médico III won the titles from Los Mercenarios.
 The team defeated Invader I and Invader IV on May 24, 1990, to win the WWC Caribbean Tag Team Championship one last time, ending in July 1990 when Los Mercenarios lost to Huracán Castillo Jr. and Miguel Pérez Jr. Acevedo went into semi-retirement in 1992 but kept getting offers to wrestle in Canada until 2004 when he finally retired from wrestling.